 Andrew Youn started One Acre Fund in 2006.
 Andrew graduated from Yale magna cum laude, is a former management consultant, and received his MBA from Kellogg School of Management.
-Andrew co-founded the program in Kenya with John Gachunga, and lives in western Kenya.
+Andrew co-founded the program in Kenya with John Gachunga, and now lives in Rwanda.

 Senior Field Director, Kakamega District, Kenya

 Daniel Okongo has a BS in horticulture from Egerton University.
 He previously served with the organization Farm Inputs Promotion Services.
 He started at One Acre Fund as a field officer, and rose quickly to become the senior field director for Kakamega District, Kenya.

 Eric Pohlman joined One Acre Fund in 2007.
 He studied at Georgetown University's School of Foreign Service, and the University of Cheik Anti Diop in Dakar, Senegal.
 Eric began his work in development in Mbale, Uganda, where he redesigned household biogas digesters for a Ugandan NGO.
 From 2004-2006, Eric served the Carameroonian village of Tourou as a Peace Corps volunteer, where he and his counterpart started a local NGO that continues work today in well-construction and water sanitation.
 Eric founded the One Acre Fund program in Rwanda.